8 Types of Herons in Wisconsin

 Wisconsin is home to many species of these beautiful birds that can be observed from late April to October on their migration path through the state.

-The Snowy Egret stands at an average height of 24 inches tall and has a wingspan of approximately 39-44 inches wide.
+The Snowy Egret is an average of 24 inches tall and has a wingspan of approximately 39-44 inches wide.

-They have long yellowish legs, black feet, and white feathers, giving them their namesake.
-Their bill and lores are also yellow, while the rest of their head is black with striking gold eyes.
+They have long yellowish legs, black feet, and white feathers, which give them their namesake.
+Their bill and lores are also yellow, while the rest of their heads are black with striking gold eyes.

-The Snowy Egret prefers shallow areas such as wetlands or marshes where they can find food easily, such as small fish, frogs, or insects.
+The Snowy Egret prefers shallow areas such as wetlands or marshes where it can easily find food, such as small fish, frogs, or insects.

 Additionally, they are often found near lakes or rivers where they easily access fresh water for drinking.

-In Wisconsin, they can typically be seen during migration months (April-October) around Lake Superior’s shores in the spring/summer months, while they migrate further south during the winter.
+In Wisconsin, they can typically be seen during migration (April-October) around Lake Superior’s shores in the spring and summer, while they migrate further south during the winter.

 When looking for food, you’ll often observe Snowy Egrets catching food by walking slowly in shallow waters or actively chasing minnows by plunging directly into the water with their bright yellow feet paddling away swiftly through surface currents.